akhanal47/transunet/README.md

 This repo contains two variations of the Unet studied on the Original Paper

-1.Resnet50 based Unet
+1. Resnet50 based Unet
-2.TransUnet
+2. TransUnet

 Necessary Libraries are mentioned on the requirements.txt file
->pip install -r requirements.txt
+> pip install -r requirements.txt